 Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
-NW, IR-6526 Washington, DC 20224

-Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax forms, instructions, and publications.
-We can't answer tax questions sent to the above address.
+NW, IR-6526 Washington, DC 20224 Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax forms, instructions, and publications.
+Don't send tax questions, tax returns, or payments to this address.

 Ordering forms and publications.
-Visit IRS.gov/ FormsPubs to download forms, instructions, and publications.
+Visit IRS.gov/FormsPubs to download forms, instructions, and publications.
 Otherwise, you can go to IRS.gov/OrderForms to order current and prior-year forms and instructions.
-Your order should arrive within 10 business days.

-Tax questions.
+The IRS will process your order for forms and publications as soon as possible.
+Don't resubmit requests you've already sent us.
+You can get forms and publications faster online.

+Getting answers to your tax questions.
 If you have a tax question not answered by this publication, check IRS.gov and How To Get Tax Help at the end of this publication.